sclipman/EPI-ClusT/README.md

 ![logo](./resources/logo.png)
 ## v1.0
-  TransmissionCluster is a GUI Python program that helps researchers compute the optimal genetic distance threshold and identify clusters in a phylogenetic tree.
+  EPI-ClusT is a GUI Python program that helps researchers compute the optimal genetic distance threshold and identify clusters in a phylogenetic tree.

-  Given a Newick `.nwk` formatted tree, an optional genetic distance threshold *d* and optional support threshold *s*, TransmissionCluster finds the minimum number of clusters of samples in the tree such that:
+  Given a Newick `.nwk` formatted tree, an optional genetic distance threshold *d* and optional support threshold *s*, EPI-ClusT finds the minimum number of clusters of samples in the tree such that:

   1. The maximum pairwise distance between samples in the cluster is at most *d*.\*
   2. Samples cannot be connected by branches with support less than or equal to *s*.